nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 #### Macroscopic Description of TCP Throughput

-When the window size is `w` bytes and the current round-trip time is `RTT` seconds. then TCP’s transmission rate is roughly w/RTT.
-Assuming that RTT and W (the value of w when a loss event occurs) are approximately constant over the duration of the connection, the TCP transmission rate ranges from W/(2 * RTT) to W/RTT.
+When the window size is `W` bytes and the current round-trip time is `RTT` seconds. then TCP’s transmission rate is roughly `W/RTT`.
+Assuming that `RTT` and `W` (the value of w when a loss event occurs) are approximately constant over the duration of the connection, the TCP transmission rate ranges from `W/(2 * RTT)` to `W/RTT`.

-Since `w` increase linearly (1 MSS per RTT), we have:
+Since `W` increase linearly (1 MSS per RTT), we have:

 ```
 	average throughput of a connection = ( W/(2 * RTT) + W/RTT ) / 2 = 0.75 * W / RTT